Girls’ Birthday Bracelet Beading Party

 Pricing Your Parties Profitably

-The prices I noted here were current when I first wrote this article a few years ago.
+The prices I noted here were current when I first wrote this article serveral years ago.

 So please adjust your pricing for profitability at current prices of jewelry supplies!

-I charge $15 per girl for parties of 9 or fewer girls, and $14 per girl for beading parties of 10 or more.
+At that time I charged $15 per girl for parties of 9 or fewer girls, and $14 per girl for beading parties of 10 or more.

 I include a small velvet pouch for each girl to store her bracelet in.